signalfx/otelworkshop/docs/apm/host/python.md

 You will see the server startup text when this is run.

-## Run client application
+## Run Python Client Application

 **Open a new terminal window** in your Linux instance and run the Python client to sent POST requests to the Flask server:

-Run the client python app via the `splk-py-trace` command to send requests to the Flask server:
+Run the client Python app via the `splunk-py-trace` command to send requests to the Flask server:

 ```bash
 cd ~/otelworkshop/host/python